Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 - Smoking and passive smoking – chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.

 - Long-term use of oral contraceptive (the pill) – research has shown that women who have taken the pill for five years or more are at increased risk of developing cervical cancer.
+The reason for this is not clear.
 However, the risk is small and the pill can also help protect against other types of cancer, such as uterine and ovarian cancers.
+Talk to your doctor if you are concerned

-- Exposure to Diethylstilboestrol (DES) – this is a synthetic form of the female hormone oestrogen.
+- Exposure to diethylstilboestrol (DES) – this is a synthetic (artificial) form of the female hormone oestrogen.
 DES was prescribed to pregnant women from the 1940’s to the early 1970’s to prevent miscarriage.
-Studies have show that the daughters of women who took DES have a small but increased risk of developing a rare type of cervical adenocarcinoma.
+Studies have shown that the daughters of women who took DES have a small but increased risk of developing a rare type of cervical adenocarcinoma.

 What are the symptoms of cervical cancer?